l-mathur/stock-scraper/README.md

 # stock-scraper

+This script
-This script (1) scrapes Bloomberg Markets for current security prices, (2) appends each price with its corresponding time to a csv file, and (3) sends an email with the current security performances to desired recipients.
+* scrapes Bloomberg Markets for current security prices
+* appends each price with its corresponding time to a csv file
+* sends an email with the current security performances to desired recipients

 I made this to practice web scraping and using SMTP.

 ### Prerequisites